ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Though education is not FP Markets’ strongest point, the broker’s educational content continues to improve year over year with content such as podcasts, articles, and archived videos on its YouTube channel – all consolidated within its FP Markets Academy portal.
 Adding more advanced video courses would only serve to improve FP Markets’ educational experience.

 Learning center: FP Markets offers nearly sixty archived webinars as well as a handful of instructional videos on its YouTube channel, and there are at least 34 articles available under its Forex 101 section.
-I was pleased to see that FP Markets has launched a podcast, though I found it to be pretty basic.
-The podcast felt like a transcribed audiobook – not like an organic conversation.
+I was pleased to see that FP Markets has launched a podcast, though I found it to be pretty basic and there haven't been any new recordings since 2022.
+The podcast felt more like a transcribed audiobook – compared to an organic conversation that you would typical expect from that format.
 Adding interviews and more of a personal touch (and perhaps some market updates) would go a long way towards improving FP Markets’ foray into this new content format.

 Room for improvement: While FP Markets has organized its educational content by experience level, the advanced section is still light on content, and courses are limited to a brief article and accompanying video and lack progress-tracking and quizzes.
-Improving these features combined with a general expansion of the range and depth of FP Markets’ educational material would help FP Markets compete with education leaders such as Admiral Markets and IG.
+It's also worth mentioning that FP Markets video content on YouTube is mostly foreign language in recent months, while there are older archived videos in English.
+Improving these features by adding more English videos combined with a general expansion of the range and depth of FP Markets’ educational material would help FP Markets compete with education leaders such as Admirals and IG.

 Feature FP Markets logoFP Markets